Survival through attitude control

 This may sound like a moral or religious idea, but it isn’t.
 It’s a reflexive response—like a knee reacting to a tap.
 Human beings are designed to mirror one another, something often associated with what researchers call mirror systems in the brain.

 Your emotional orientation toward others can return to you quickly and practically.
-If you approach people with hostility, that tone is often felt and reflected back.
+If you approach people with anger and hostility, that tone is often felt and and reflected back.
 If you approach with calm, compassion, and a desire for stability, those states are more likely to be returned.
-Not perfectly—but reliably enough to shape outcomes over time.
+Not perfectly—because there are well known exceptions to this rulebut reliably enough to shape outcomes over time.

 This happens because emotions are shared, often before words are spoken.
 People read subtle signals—facial tension, tone, posture, timing—and adjust their responses automatically.
 When someone senses that you want them safe and alive, their system often shifts toward cooperation, restraint, and even protection.
 When they sense possible harm, it can shift toward defense or escalation.